sptankard/digitalsecuritycurriculum/pages/02.curriculum/09.secure-your-comms/chapter9.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">To do so, you'll first export your key by right-clicking on the new key that appears in the Key Manager.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">To do so, you'll first export your key by right-clicking on the new key that appears in the Key Manager.
 Then, select Key.
 You will see a notification that says, “The keys have been copied to the clipboard.”</span>
 		       </div>
 		     </div>